AMcCallon/Recommender_System/README.md

 #### NOTE: THIS SCRIPT DOES TAKE A FEW MINUTES TO FULLY RUN
 The file run_query.py can be ran before Shopping_Cart_Annotator.py is completely finished running.
 It will need to be reran once Shopping_Cart_Annotator.py has finished to recieve consistent answers.

 ### run_query.py

-The file run_query.py takes a user input for a StockCode, and will run a query in Kibana to return recommendations based on
+The file run_query.py takes a user input for a StockCode, and will run a query in Kibana to return recommendations based on the given StockCode.

-The output of run_query.py should look approximately like this.
+When the script is first ran from the command line, the user will be asked to provide a valid StockCode.
+These codes can be found in the Online_Retail.csv, or Online Order.xlsx.
+Acceptable StockCodes include: 85123A, 71053, 22297, M, or POST.
+If an improper StockCode is provided, the script informs the user of the error and exits.

+When a proper StockCode is provided, then the script will begin send a query to Kibana, and return an output.
+The query will return the best match, and correlated words.
+An example of the results of a query is provided below.
 (StockCode 22297 was used for this example)

 ```
 {'took': 427, 'timed_out': False, '_shards': {'total': 5, 'successful': 5, 'skipped': 0, 'failed': 0}, 'hits': {